 The $47,476 threshold is based on the 40th percentile salary in the U.S. region with the lowest average salary.

 Bumping a manager’s pay over the threshold might be a good option for some of you.
 I would’ve had to do some significant job restructuring to be able to afford any overtime-exempt employees at the small Ohio facility I used to own.
 I probably would have opted to keep a closer eye on time spent and pay a bit of overtime occasionally than make such a big change in salary, at least right away.

 Keep in mind that the law allows commissions and other non-discretionary incentive payments to make up to 10% of an employee’s salary, as long as those payments are made at least quarterly.

 Any law change like this can seem like just another headache when you’re trying to run a business.

 However, I encourage you to see it as an opportunity to really analyze how your employees are spending their time and make some changes that can make your business more efficient.

-The overtime threshold will be evaluated every three years from now on to reflect the 40th percentile of salaried workers, so this dynamic is here to stay.
+They will evaluate the overtime threshold every three years from now on to reflect the 40th percentile of salaried workers.
+So, this dynamic is here to stay.